 - Garnish with finely cut garden-fresh chives for zesty flavor and a vibrant contrast of green color.

 I like to eat this at home without baking it.
-I love the fresh, cheesy taste and the little crunch from the crackers right out of the pan.
+That’s because I love the fresh, cheesy taste and the little crunch from the crackers right out of the pan.
 However, when I’m taking it, I pop it in the oven for about 15 minutes to make it extra-hot.
-It seems to hold warm for longer.
-If you are pulling it out of the fridge, plan on warming it at 350 for about 45 minutes.
+Then it seems to hold warm for longer.
+So if you are pulling it out of the fridge, plan on warming it at 350 for about 45 minutes.

 This grilled ham and mozzarella macaroni and cheese is one of my favorites to take.
-Everyone loves mac and cheese, right?
+After all, everyone loves mac and cheese, right?
 But there’s something about the grilled ham and mozzarella that makes this one feel just a little more special to me.
 It’s the same old mac and cheese comfort food with a little personality.